Know The Law. Win More Cases.

-Or, you can quickly and easily keep up with the new cases with California Case Summaries™ with its unique one-paragraph case summaries, organized by legal topic, of every new civil case published by California courts.
+California Case Summaries™ is the perfect solution.
+It provides unique one-paragraph case summaries, organized by legal topic, of every new civil case published by California courts throughout each year.
 Subscribers get monthly issues with Westlaw case citations, quarterly issues with the official case citations, and an annual issue in early January each year with the official case citations.

 We offer a 30-Day Money Back Guarantee.
 If you don't like California Case Summaries™, for any reason, just let us know within 30 days and we'll refund your money, no questions asked.